 There is persuasive evidence that fish can feel pain and even show fear.
 Virtually every commercially-caught fish dies from suffocation.
 Fish caught in deep waters have it even worse: as they are pulled to the surface, depressurization can cause their organs to burst, or their stomachs to protrude from their mouths.

 One of the foundational concepts in animal rights is “speciesism,” the idea that humans often unjustifiably exclude certain animals from moral consideration.
 Put simply, if a cute fuzzy animal and a not-cute animal are equally capable of suffering, it’s an example of speciesism to only come to the cute animal’s aid.
-Of all the animals that are commonly eaten, chickens and especially fish are the most consistent victims of speciesist thinking.
+Of all the commonly eaten animals, chickens and especially fish are the most consistent victims of speciesist thinking.
 Throughout its history, the animal protection movement has directed few resources towards advocating for these animals.

-And yet the science is clear that fish are highly evolved vertebrates that can demonstrate thinking skills and empathy, and that they are neurologically wired to feel pain.
-All of this has only come to light comparatively recently, and the first book to tackle this subject head-on was not published until 2016 (Jonathan Balcombe’s What a Fish Knows.)
-A 2017 study published in Nature indicates that fish rely on social interaction and community to deal with stressful occurrences.
+And yet the science is clear that fish exhibit thinking skills and empathy.
+What’s more, research into their neurological wiring confirms that fish feel pain.
+All of this has only come to light comparatively recently, and the first book to tackle this subject head-on was not published until 2016 A 2017 study published in Nature indicates that fish rely on social interaction and community to deal with stressful occurrences.

 In addition to the massive animal suffering it generates, fishing is a global environmental menace that threatens our oceans.
 According to the U.N.’s Food and Agriculture Organization, “over 70% of the world’s fish species are either fully exploited or depleted.”
 The world’s fishing fleets are systematically stripping the oceans of sea life, thus quickly offsetting a delicate balance and destroying ecosystems that have existed since prehistoric times.